jonkavana/Programming-and-Scripting-EOY-Project/README.md

             2.6) its link to the data analysis performed today. - completed

     Section B) Expected Output:
-        4) Research from the information about Fishers data set are to be commited to the READ.md file - completed.
+        4) Research from the information about Fishers dataset are to be commited to the READ.md file - completed.
             4.1) This file in its entirety will need to be added into the read.md file. - completed
         5) Download the data - completed
             5.1) Add it to the repository - completed